EsriCanada-CE/ecce-app-challenge-2015/UW_TeamSDS/Mission Statement and Characteristics.md

 The initial build of PredictION has been developed for Phase 1 of the ION Rapid Transit project in the Region of Waterloo.
 Due to the exploratory nature of the application, stops have been limited to points of interest in the Region of Waterloo and times have been limited to one hour intervals throughout the day.

-The datasets used to develop this application were acquired from open data portals provided by the Region of Waterl

-oo, the City of Waterloo, the Province of Ontario and the City of Kitchener.
+The datasets used to develop this application were acquired from open data portals provided by the Region of Waterloo, the City of Waterloo, the Province of Ontario and the City of Kitchener.
 Specific details of each datasets are available in the GitHUB readme for this application.